 Still, the regime was watching.
 In fact, one of my closest Iraqi friends was an informant for Saddam’s secret police, and reported back on my every move.
 I don’t blame her - few could refuse orders from the dreaded secret police.
 Still, I never stopped wondering, had we been friends, despite this, or was it just a job for her?
 That question formed the starting point for my novel, ‘When the Apricots Bloom’.

 After the fall of the Saddam regime, I returned to journalism, and eventually I moved into aid work.
 Now I juggle novel writing with projects that fight poverty in the developing world.
-I live in Melbourne, Australia, with my husband, two sons, and a hairless sphynx cat called Obiwan.
+I live in Melbourne, Australia - on the traditional land of the Wurundjeri Woi-wurrung people - with my husband, two sons, and a hairless sphynx cat called Obiwan.